spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The SPIFFE Workload API is defined by a Protocol Buffer (version 3) service definition.
 The complete definition is found in [workloadapi.proto](workloadapi.proto).

-All profiles are implemented as a group of related RPCs within a single `WorkloadAPI` service.
+Profiles are implemented as a group of related RPCs within a single `WorkloadAPI` service.

+## 4. Client and Server Behavior

-## 4. Identifying the Caller
+### 4.1 Identifying the Caller

 The SPIFFE Workload API supports any number of local clients, allowing it to bootstrap the identity of any process that can reach it.
 Typically, it is desirable to assign identities on a per-process basis, where certain processes are granted certain identities.
 In order to do this, the SPIFFE Workload API implementation must be able to ascertain the identity of the caller.

 The SPIFFE Workload Endpoint specification mandates the absence of direct client authentication, instead relying on out-of-band authenticity checks.
 As a result, it is the responsibility of the SPIFFE Workload Endpoint implementation to identify the caller.
-Information about the caller can then be used by the SPIFFE Workload API to determine the appropriate identities to serve.
+Information about the caller can then be used by the SPIFFE Workload API to determine the appropriate content to serve.
 For more information, please see the [Authentication](SPIFFE_Workload_Endpoint.md#5-authentication) section of the SPIFFE Workload Endpoint specification.

-## 5. X.509-SVID Profile

-The X.509-SVID Profile of the SPIFFE Workload API provides a set of gRPC methods which can be used by workloads to retrieve [X.509-SVIDs](X509-SVID.md) and their related trust bundles.
-This profile outlines the signature of these methods, as well as related client and server behavior.

-### 5.1 Workload API Client and Server Behavior
+### 4.2 Connection Lifetime

+Clients of the SPIFFE Workload API SHOULD maintain an open connection for as long as is reasonably possible, waiting on server response messages to be received on the stream.
+The connection may, at any time, be terminated by either the server or the client.
+In this case, the client SHOULD immediately establish a new connection.
+This helps ensure that the workload retains the most up-to-date set of identity related materials.
+SPIFFE Workload API server implementors may assume this property, and by not receiving messages in a timely manner, the workload may fall out-of-date, potentially impacting its availability.

+### 4.3 Stream Responses

-The SPIFFE Workload API is implemented as a gRPC server-side stream in order to facilitate rapid propagation of updates like revocations and CA certificate introductions.
+The SPIFFE Workload API includes RPCs utilizing gRPC server-side streams in order to facilitate rapid propagation of updates like revocations and CA certificate introductions.
 This enables clients to loop over server responses, accepting updated responses as they occur.

-Every response message sent by the server MUST include the full set of information, and not just the information which has changed.
+Every stream response message sent by the server MUST include the full set of information, and not just the information which has changed.
 This avoids complexity associated with state tracking on both Client and Server implementations, including the need for anti-entropy mechanisms.

 The exact timing of server response messages is implementation-specific, and SHOULD be dictated by events which change the response, such as an SVID rotation, a CRL update, etc. Receiving a request message from the client MUST be considered a response-generating event.
 In other words, the first response message of the server response stream (on a connection-by-connection basis) MUST be sent as soon as possible, without delay.

-Clients of the SPIFFE Workload API SHOULD maintain an open connection for as long as is reasonably possible, waiting on server response messages to be received on the stream.
-The connection may, at any time, be terminated by either the server or the client.
-In this case, the client SHOULD immediately establish a new connection.
-This helps ensure that the workload retains the most up-to-date set of SVIDs, CRLs, and Bundles.
-SPIFFE Workload API server implementors may assume this property, and by not receiving messages in a timely manner, the workload may fall out-of-date, potentially impacting its availability.

 Finally, implementers of SPIFFE Workload API servers should be careful about pushing updated response messages *too* rapidly.
 Some software may reload automatically upon receiving new information, potentially causing a period of unavailability should all instances reload at once.
 As a result, implementers may introduce some splay/jitter in the transmission of widespread updates.

 For additional clarity, please see [Appendix A](#appendix-a.-sample-implementation-state-machines) for sample implementation state machines.

+### 4.4 Default Values and Redacted Information

+SPIFFE Workload API clients may at times encounter fields in the response message that have a default value, or may notice that information included in a previous response is not included in the latest response.
+For instance, a client may encounter a default value in the `federated_bundles` field after having previously received a federated bundle.

+Since every message MUST include the full set of information (see the [Stream Responses](#42-stream-responses) section), clients SHOULD interpret the absence of data as a redaction.
+As an example, if a client has loaded a bundle for `spiffe://foo.bar`, and receives a message that does not include a bundle for `spiffe://foo.bar`, then the bundle SHOULD be unloaded.

+### 4.5 Mandatory Fields

+Messages exchanged for the profile RPCs are comprised of both mandatory and optional fields.
+Servers receiving a message in which a mandatory field has a default value SHOULD respond with the "InvalidArgument" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
+Clients receiving a message in which a mandatory field has a default value SHOULD report an error and discard the message.

-### 5.2 Federated Bundles
+### 4.6 Federated Bundles

-The `FetchX509SVID` RPC will always provide a Trust Bundle for the Trust Domain in which an SVID resides, however, it may also provide bundles for foreign Trust Domains.

-The `FetchX509Bundles` RPC returns a set of Trust Bundles keyed by the SPIFFE ID of the trust domain.
-Since this RPC does not return an SVID, all bundles are encoded in the same way in the response, whether they are for the trust domain in which the server resides or are foreign.

-Inclusion of foreign bundles enables workloads to communicate *across* Trust Domains, and is the primary mechanism through which federation is enabled.
-A bundle representing a foreign Trust Domain is known as a *Federated Bundle*.
+Various RPCs defined in this specification can return trust bundles for foreign trust domains.
+Inclusion of foreign bundles enables workloads to communicate *across* trust domains, and is the primary mechanism through which federation is enabled.
+A bundle representing a foreign trust domain is known as a *Federated Bundle*.

 When authenticating a client from a foreign trust domain, the authenticator chooses the bundle representing the client’s presented trust domain for validation.
 Similarly, when authenticating a server, the client uses the bundle representing the server’s trust domain.
 If no matching bundle is present for the SVID in use, then the peer is untrusted.
 This approach is required in order to account for the lack of widespread support for SAN URI Name Constraints in common X.509 libraries.
 Please see [Section 4.2](X509-SVID.md#42-name-constraints) of the X509-SVID specification for more information.

-### 5.3 Default Identity

-It is often the case that a workload doesn’t know what identity it should assume.
-Determining when to assume what identity is a site-specific concern, and as a result, the SPIFFE specifications don’t reason about how to do this.

-In order to support the widest variety of use cases, the X.509-SVID Profile supports the issuance of multiple identities, while also defining a default identity.
-It is expected that workloads which are aware of multiple identities can handle decision making on their own.
-Workloads which don’t understand how to leverage multiple identities may use the default identity.
-The default identity is the first in the list.
-Protocol buffers ensure that the order of the list is preserved.
+## 5. X.509-SVID Profile

+The X.509-SVID Profile of the SPIFFE Workload API provides a set of gRPC methods which can be used by workloads to retrieve [X.509-SVIDs](X509-SVID.md) and their related trust bundles.
+This profile outlines the signature of these methods, as well as related client and server behavior.

-### 5.4 Profile Definition
+### 5.1 Profile Definition

 The X.509-SVID Profile RPCs and associated messages are defined below.
 For the complete Workload API service definition, see [workloadapi.proto](workloadapi.proto).